varazir/join/README.md

     -noencrypt    If you don't like to encrypt the message Encryption is still not working, please use this option at all time

-    -tasker:      The command you like to use in tasker before the =:=
+    -tasker:      The command you use in a tasker profile (before the =:=)

     Settings:
-      Please /set join_api_token , join_email and join_encryption_password
+      Please /set join_api_token, the rest is used for encrypting /set join_email and /set join_encryption_password

     Example:
-      Send text to your device(s) called nexus* /JOIN_MSG -noencrypt -text -deviceNames nexus Hello Phone!
+      Send text to your device(s) called nexus* /JOIN_MSG -noencrypt -title "To my Phone" -text -deviceNames nexus Hello Phone!
 How are you today?
       Send a url to your home computer
         /JOIN_MSG -noencrypt -url https://google.com -deviceNames home
       Send SMS over your phone
-        /JOIN_MSG -noencrypt -smsnumber 5554247 -smstext Hello, the sms was sent from IRC
+        /JOIN_MSG -noencrypt -smsnumber 5554247 -smstext Hello, the sms was sent from IRC Send command to tasker, a tasker profile listening to in this 'irssi=:=' need to be setup on your phone for this to work.
+        /JOIN_MSG -noencrypt -tasker irssi -text -deviceNames nexus I command my phone to lock.
+      Set the clipboard on your computer or paste the text on your phone /JOIN_MSG -noencrypt -clipboard -deviceNames nexus This is text that will be typed in the activ windows on my phone